lvgl/lvgl/docs/README.md

     grid
 ```

-The first line is for the purposes of providing a uniquely-named link target that
-can be referenced elsewhere in the documentation.
+The first line is for the purposes of providing a uniquely-named link target that can be referenced elsewhere in the documentation.

     .. _{LINK NAME}:

-Note that `{LINK NAME}` MUST be preceded by a single underscore.
+Note that `{LINK NAME}` **must** be preceded by a single underscore.

 Replace `{LINK NAME}` with a link name that is unique among all documents under the `./docs/` directory.
-It can have multiple words if needed to make it unique or when otherwise appropriate.
+It can have multiple words if needed to make it unique or when otherwise appropriate for clarity.
 If multiple words are used, they can be separated with single spaces, hyphens or underscores.
 Whatever you use, the separators used in `{LINK NAME}` must be identical.  `{LINK NAME}` strings are not case sensitive.
-Example: `ref-base-object`, to refer to the "Base Object" page in the Reference section of the documentation.
+Example: `ref-base-object` refers to the "Base Object" page in the Reference section of the documentation.

 That unique name is then used to provide a link reference elsewhere in the documentation like this:

     :ref:`{LINK NAME}`

-This in-line markup (interpreted text) is then replaced by the title of the file or section heading just below the link target.
+This in-line markup (interpreted text) is then replaced by the name of the section heading just below the link target.
 For this reason, there are 2 rules that **must** be followed for `:ref:` in-line link references to work:

 - the `.. _{LINK NAME}:` line **must** be above an `.rst` title or section heading, and